BenGriffith/tollway-traffic/README.md

 - `tollway_name` - name of the tollway
 - `timestamp` - timestamp for when vehicle entered tollway

-Each message is meant to represent an event of the process defined earlier. `Faker` is used to generate vehicle information while a web scraper is used to fetch names of tollways in each state/territory within the United States.
+Each message is meant to represent a tollway event. `Faker` is used to generate vehicle information while a web scraper is used to fetch names of tollways in each state/territory within the United States.

 While streaming sources can be complex, I tried to include a few basic features:

-1. Creation of late events
+1. Creation of late events by seconds, minutes, hours, and days.
-2. Creation of duplicate events
+2. Creation of duplicate events.
-3. Basic Pub/Sub functionality so that events can be delivered to a Pub/Sub topic (please see installation steps below)
+3. Basic Pub/Sub functionality so that events can be delivered to a Pub/Sub topic (please see installation steps below).

 Here is a list of the parameters and a high-level description of each one: